pearlyzh/learning-notes/common/common.md

 		- Enable you to limit system resources to defined user groups or processes:
 			- https://linuxhint.com/limit_cpu_usage_process_linux/
 - Component:
+	- Hardware context switching:
+		- The hardware context switching mechanism (called Hardware Task Switching in the CPU manuals) can be used to change all of the CPU's state except for the FPU/MMX and SSE state.
+To use the hardware mechanism you need to tell the CPU where to save the existing CPU state, and where to load the new CPU state.
+The CPU state is always stored in a special data structure called a TSS (Task State Segment).
 	- Driver
 	- In Unix, that interface is a file (or, more precisely, a file descriptor).
 A file is just an ordered sequence of bytes.
 Because that is such a simple interface, many different things can be represented using the same interface: an actual file on the filesystem, a communication channel to another process
 	- File system: